What is Tapping and EFT?

 Emotional Freedom Techniques (EFT) is also known as ‘tapping’ because we tap on and stimulate various pressure points on the face, upper body, and hands as we verbalise our thoughts and feelings.
 EFT does involve tapping, but not all Tapping is EFT.
 While Tapping represents a valuable tool for those seeking relief and relaxation, EFT includes a broader spectrum of therapeutic techniques that are generally unfamiliar to the casual user.

-Tapping by itself is a technique (singular) that includes gently stimulating acupressure points on the body with the fingertips while repeating specific phrases.
-Simply tapping can be an effective tool (again, singular) for reducing stress and down-regulating amygdala activation so the individual can access calm and clarity in the moment.
+Tapping, by itself, is a technique (singular) that involves gently stimulating acupressure points on the body with the fingertips while repeating specific phrases.
+Simple tapping can be an effective tool (again, singular) for reducing stress and down-regulating amygdala activation.
+It helps to access calm and clarity in the moment.
 As a self-care tool, clients can even use it by themselves between sessions with their therapist or practitioner.

-Key differences between Tapping and Emotional Freedom Techniques (EFT):
+Key differences between Tapping and EFT (Emotional Freedom Techniques):

 Professional Guidance: